Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Evaluation

 \subsection{Simulation Setups}

 The on-demand price is $p=0.25$ per hour.
-We set $L$ to 5 (minutes) and all the jobs in the experiments have a parallelism bound of 20.
-The jobs are generated as follows \cite{Chen11a,Zheng16}.
-The job's arrival is generated according to a poisson distribution with a mean of 1.
-The size $z_{j}$ of every job $j$ is set to $12\times 20\times x$ where $x$ follows a bounded Pareto distribution with a shape parameter $\epsilon = \frac{1}{1.01}$, a scale parameter $\sigma=\frac{1}{6.06}$ and a location parameter $\mu=\frac{1}{6}$; the maximum and minimum value of $x$ is set to 0.5 and 10.
-The job's relative deadline is generated as $x\cdot z_{j}/\delta_{j}$, where $x$ is uniformly distributed over $[1, x_{0}]$. $x$ represents the slackness of a job and, as shown by our analysis and especially by Propositions~\ref{proposi-long} and~\ref{invariable}, is a main factor that determines the performance.
-Spot prices are updated every time slot and their values can follow an exponential distribution where its mean is set to 1.1 \cite{Zheng15}.
+We set $L$ to 5 (minutes) and all jobs have a parallelism bound of 20.
+Following \cite{Chen11a,Zheng16}, we generate the jobs as follows.
+The job's arrival is generated according to a poisson distribution with a mean of 2.
+The size $z_{j}$ of every job $j$ is set to $12\times 20\times x$ where $x$ follows a bounded Pareto distribution with a shape parameter $\epsilon = \frac{1}{1.01}$, a scale parameter $\sigma=\frac{1}{6.06}$ and a location parameter $\mu=\frac{1}{6}$; the maximum and minimum value of $x$ is set to 1 and 10.
+The job's relative deadline is generated as $x\cdot z_{j}/\delta_{j}$, where $x$ is uniformly distributed over $[1, x_{0}]$. $x$ represents the slackness of a job; it affects the jobs' capability to utilize spot instances as shown by Proposition~\ref{invariable}, and is a main factor that determines the performance.
+In this paper, we consider three types of jobs respectively with a small, medium, and large slackness: the 1st, 2nd, 3rd types of jobs respectively with $x_{0}=3, 7, 13$.
+Spot prices are updated every time slot and their values can follow an exponential distribution where its mean is set to 0.11 \cite{Zheng15}.